 - Prize packages cannot be exchanged or transferred to another party.

 - Camera Equipment Package if arranged by Emerging Screenwriters / ISA is for short-term rental use only.
 You will not own the equipment.

 - If you are the winner of the Grand Prize you accept responsibility for the camera and equipment.
 Emerging Screenwriters will not be liable for any damage to the equipment.

 - Emerging Screenwriters will provide cash in the amount of $5000, which will be paid in phases over your production period with proof of progress and at the discretion of the consulting producers.
 Neither Emerging Screenwriters nor the equipment rental facility will be held liable to provide you more cash or equipment if you go over budget.
 All additional costs are at your own expense.

-- If you decide not to produce the sizzle project, the cash, editing and color correction services will be forfeited.
+- If you decide not to produce the sizzle project, all prizes and related resources will be forfeited.